A character, usually male, meets a stranger, usually female and presumably a future Love Interest

-- ...as well as 12 Monkeys (but the recurring dream was caused by a childhood memory of seeing something horrible happen to his time-traveling future self and his lover.
+- Twelve Monkeys.
+The recurring dream was caused by a childhood memory of seeing something horrible happen to his time-traveling future self and his lover.

 - Total Recall (1990) (1990).
 A psychiatrist is trying to convince Quaid that what he's experiencing isn't real, but an implanted memory.

 Psychiatrist: And what about the girl?
 Brunette, athletic, sleazy and demure?
 Just as you specified.
 Is that coincidence?

 Quaid: She's real.
 I dreamt about her before I even went to Rekall.